ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Experiments

 \subsection{Ablation Study}

 We perform extensive ablation experiments to validate the effectiveness of our proposed model and dataset.
-We divide the ablation study into three parts, and the results are shown in Table~\ref{tab:ab_llm} (1) \textit{Code or general LLMs.} To investigate whether employing Code LLMs as language backbone provides specific advantages in chart-to-code tasks and identify the nature of these potential benefits, we replace the Code LLM, DeepSeek Coder 6.7B, with general LLM, DeepSeek LLM 7B \cite{Bi2024DeepSeekLS}, maintaining the same two-stage training procedures.
+We divide the ablation study into three parts, and the results are shown in Table~\ref{tab:ab_llm}.
+(1) \textit{Code or general LLMs.} To investigate whether employing Code LLMs as language backbone provides specific advantages in chart-to-code tasks and identify the nature of these potential benefits, we replace the Code LLM, DeepSeek Coder 6.7B, with general LLM, DeepSeek LLM 7B \cite{Bi2024DeepSeekLS}, maintaining the same two-stage training procedures.
 The result shows that compared with general LLM, utilizing code LLM as the language backbone could significantly improve the execution rate, as well as the low-level and high-level scores.
 We further analyze the types of errors in the code that failed to execute and find that utilizing code LLMs significantly reduces syntax errors like missing closing quotation marks and type errors like incorrect argument type.
 (2) \textit{Resolution of vision encoders.} Previous studies have indicated that performance on chart understanding tasks is resolution-dependent, with lower resolutions negatively impacting model performance \cite{liu2024llavanext}.
-To verify whether resolution affects chart-to-code tasks, we replace SigLIP-384 with CLIP-336 \cite{radford2021learning} and maintain the other setting.
+To verify whether resolution affects chart-to-code tasks, we replace SigLIP-384 with CLIP-336 and maintain the other setting.
 The result shows that the resolution of the vision encoder generally does not affect the output code execution rate but slightly influences the high-level chart similarity.
 Through our analysis, we find that, similar to the challenges in chart understanding, this issue is caused by the negative impact of low resolution on the recognition of text and special symbols.
 However, as we utilize the Any Resolution strategy, this impact has been reduced significantly.
-(3) \textit{Dataset effectiveness.} We design two scenarios to illustrate our proposed Chart2Code-160k dataset.
-Firstly, to evaluate our proposed SoT method to emphasize the critical information in the chart, we remove the 50k step-by-step generation data and train the model using only the direct generation data.
-The result shows it influences the low-level and high-level scores notably, especially in text content and data, which shows the role of emphasising critical information.
-Secondly, we select Qwen2-VL-7B as the baseline of open-source MLLM and directly fine-tune it on our proposed Chart2Code-160k datasets.
-The result illustrates that after fine-tuning, the performance improves significantly on all the metrics, demonstrating the effectiveness of Chart2Code-160k.